Lawrence Kasdan: Franchise writing (1980s–2010s)

 The rest of the plot was hashed out in a brainstorm session with Lucas, Spielberg, and Kasdan:

 We had a tape recorder going, and George essentially guided the story process and the three of us pitched the entire movie in about five days.
 And that's where the fantasy of all our pent-up, wet-movie dreams coalesced.
 Most of the time we were on our feet, trying to out-shout each other with ideas.

 They wound up with a hundred-page transcript, and Kasdan wrote the screenplay in Spielberg's office while the director was making 1941.
 It took him six months.

 For the character of Indiana Jones, Kasdan said he wanted to capture the essence of old Hollywood stars like Errol Flynn, Burt Lancaster, and Clark Gable.
 "One of my favorite actors is Steve McQueen," he said.
 "I loved the poetry in the way he moved—his stylized movement.
 I wanted Raiders to have that heightened reality.
 That's where I came together with George's love of serials and Steven's fascination with kinetic thrust."

 Lucas wanted the character to be more like James Bond, so Kasdan had to write a different version of the scene where Brody goes to his house, he said.
 "George wanted Indy to be a playboy, so Jones was going to answer the door wearing a tuxedo.
 Then, when Brody went into the house, he would see a beautiful, Harlow-type blonde sipping champagne in Indy's living room.
 My feeling was that Indiana Jones' two sides (professor and adventurer) made him complicated enough without adding the playboy element."

 The film came out on June 12, 1981, and made more than $390 million internationally, winning five Academy Awards out of nine nominations.
 Kasdan eventually warmed to the finished film.
 "I look at Raiders now and I'm very proud of it," he wrote in 1999.
 "I think it's a terrific movie and I think Steven did a magnificent job with it."
-He was later asked to write Indiana Jones and the Temple of Doom, but Kasdan declined because he didn't want to associate with the film due to perceiving it as "horrible, mean and unpleasant" due to it being developed during a chaotic period in the lives of Spielberg and Lucas, though several elements from Kasdan's earlier Raiders draft found their way in the prequel.
+He was later asked to write Indiana Jones and the Temple of Doom, but declined because he didn't want to associate with the film; he perceived it as "horrible, mean and unpleasant" due to it being developed during a chaotic period in Spielberg's and Lucas's lives.
+Several elements from Kasdan's earlier Raiders draft found their way in the prequel.
 Kasdan semi-returned to the franchise in 2007 when he assisted David Koepp in writing some romantic dialogue for Indiana Jones and the Kingdom of the Crystal Skull.